ClarenceEdmondsII/clarenceedmondsii.github.io/_pages/about.md

 Devs Like Us
 ======
 In the midst of the 2020 pandemic, the Devs Like Us community was co-founded by myself and two of my close friends from NSU.
 We aim to create a space to share our personal experiences in tech as well as sharing the stories of others.
-Our focus is to provide resources for people interested in tech and already established professionals.
+Our focus is to provide resources for people interested in tech and established professionals.
 I help create content for our podcast and [Youtube channel](https://www.youtube.com/c/DevsLikeUs).